laffan/memory-ship/README.md

 ### Ideas

-- Child the video prefabs to a GameObject so you can find the first one and play it...
+- Animate saturation on frozen video frames (bloom in to color somehow)
+- Shader that breaks apart the farther you are from the middle of the screen
+-

 ### Useful Links